xamarin/Xamarin.Auth/component/GettingStarted.md

 Xamarin.Auth can be installed in binary form (compiled and packaged) or compiled from source.

-Binary form is deployable as nuget from nuget.org or Xamarin Component from component store:
+Binary form is deployable as a NuGet from nuget.org or Xamarin Component from component store:

-*	nuget
+*	NuGet
-*	Component [UPDATE INPROGRESS]
+*	Component [UPDATE IN PROGRESS]

-More details about how to compile Xamarin.Auth library and samples can be found in the docs in repository on github.
+More details about how to compile Xamarin.Auth library and samples can be found in the docs in repository on GitHub.